Last Updated on September 24, 2024

 dry it after each use:

-To avoid this dry your safety razor after every use.
+To avoid this, dry your safety razor after every use.
 While you towel off, towel off your razor too.
 Dry the body and the blade.

-store some place dry:
+store somewhere dry:

-Whether it be a cabinet or by the sink, try and keep the razor some place dry.
-Also make sure you’re storing it someplace sturdy.
+Whether it be a cabinet or by the sink, try and keep the razor someplace dry.
+Also, make sure you’re storing it someplace sturdy.

 The only time I’ve really been cut by my razor is when reaching for it and it fell.
 In its descent towards the ground, it took a lot of skin with it.